Special Educational Needs & Disabilities

 How accessible is the school?

-Our school building provides excellent facilities for children with additional needs.
+Our school building provides excellent facilities for children with additional needs, and we are looking to improve further accessibility to one of our playgrounds.
 The school building is fully accessible to wheelchair users and there are disabled toilet facilities in both buildings.
 In addition, we have designated areas for mentoring and small group work.
 If your child requires specialist equipment in school this can be purchased using the funding allocated to support SEND.

 How will I know how well my child is doing and how will you help me support my child’s learning?